Skip to main content

 Weatherization Assistance Program (WAP)

-The largest program of its kind in the country, the Weatherization Assistance Program (or WAP) helps limited-income households improve their energy efficiency and reduce their energy costs.
+The largest program of its kind in the country, the Weatherization Assistance Program (or WAP) helps low-income households improve their energy efficiency and reduce their energy costs.
 Weatherization includes improvements that you or your landlord make to protect your living space from the outside elements.

 “Homeowners, renters, and mobile-home owners are all eligible to apply for this program,” Johnston said, “and services are completely free if you qualify.”